 You’ll need to be organized, detail-oriented, and focused on keeping track of your clients’ information and portfolios.
 Having excellent organizational skills will help you provide your undivided attention to your clients, increasing your income and clientele.

 Marketing and Sales

-If you are not advocating for yourself, no one else will.
-So practice a small pitch about your business and ask for referrals from current clients.
-Use social media to find new clients, and most importantly, open your mouth and be proud of what you do!
+Develop a small pitch about your business and ask for referrals from current clients.
+Use social media to find new clients, and most importantly, be proud of what you do.

 Above all, honesty and integrity are essential to be successful as a financial advisor.
 Your clients trust you with their money, and it’s critical to act with honesty, honor, and truthfulness in all your dealings.